Master of Science in Data Science

 To be eligible for admission to the UW Data Science Master’s program, students must meet the following requirements:

-- A bachelor’s degree from an accredited university with a cumulative GPA of 3.0 or higher.
+- A bachelor’s degree from a regionally accredited university (or its equivalent) with a cumulative GPA of 3.0 or higher.
 Students with a GPA of less than 3.0 may be considered for provisional admission based on a review of all application materials.

 - Completed coursework in elementary statistics, introductory computer programming, and introduction to databases.
 Relevant work experience in these areas may be considered in lieu of prerequisite coursework.
 If you are in need of prerequisite coursework, this pre-approved list of options may assist you.
 Please contact an enrollment adviser for details.